the flow of blood from a ruptured blood vessel

 compulsory study hall in the academic building and he came up and made a speech.

-lacking culture, especially in language and literature
+lacking culture, especially in language and writing

 illiterate, but I read a lot.

 markedly different from the usual